partypoison2fab4u/read-this-pls-/README.md

 - Yes, I love Hazbin Hotel and Helluva Boss, but I DO NOT SUPPORT VIV.
 - I do use pet names like sugar often, PLEASE let me know if you don't want me to, I will stop.
 - I'm very forgetful so if I forget your name, I will ask for your name and pronouns so I can make a friend note. ^^
-- Don't direct sexual jokes towards me unless you're a close friend.
+- Don't direct sexual jokes towards me unless you're a close friend.If you arent someone close to me and you do this it makes me extremely uncomfortable.
 - I will most likely move to a different area if I feel left out, theres someone I don't like or wanna be around, or am not in the mood to interact.
 OTHER INFO
 - I use Gee/Gerard, but you can call me Party Poison aswell !!